Many small business owners struggle with being able to write SMART goals for three reasons:

 She was creating and succeeding in the present rather than having her head in the future.

-SMART goals help you create your ideal future
+Create your ideal future

 The great thing about creating your ideal future in the present moment is that you can have more fun.
 You can try different things.